keithrbennett/keithrbennett.github.io/blog/_posts/2019-04-14-boost-your-shell-scripting-with-ruby-and-rexe.md

                              -iy  YAML
 -l, --load RUBY_FILE(S)    Ruby file(s) to load, comma separated;
-                             ! to clear all, or precede a name with '-' to remove -m, --input_mode MODE      Mode with which to handle input (i.e. what `self` will be in your code):
+                             ! to clear all, or precede a name with '-' to remove -m, --input_mode MODE      Input preprocessing mode (determines what `self` will be):
-                             -ml  line mode; each line is ingested as a separate string -me  enumerator mode
+                             -ml  line; each line is ingested as a separate string -me  enumerator (each_line on STDIN or File) -mb  big string; all lines combined into one string -mn  none (default); no input preprocessing;
-                             -mb  big string mode; all lines combined into single multiline string -mn  (default) no input mode; no special handling of input; self is an Object.new -n, --[no-]noop            Do not execute the code (useful with -g); the following are valid:
+                                  self is an Object.new -n, --[no-]noop            Do not execute the code (useful with -g);
-                             -n no, -n yes, -n false, -n true, -n n, -n y, -n +, but not -n - -o, --output_format FORMAT Output format (defaults to puts):
+                           For true: yes, true, y, +; for false: no, false, n -o, --output_format FORMAT Output format (defaults to puts):
                              -oi  Inspect
                              -oj  JSON